 Frazier Park is a decidedly white-collar town, with fully 95.99% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Frazier Park is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Frazier Park who work in teaching (19.29%), sales jobs (15.90%), and healthcare suport services (14.51%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Frazier Park telecommute to their jobs.
+Overall, about 20.98% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Frazier Park citizens is a little higher than the average for US cities and towns: 22.19% of adults in Frazier Park have at least a bachelor's degree.
+The population of Frazier Park overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Frazier Park, 22.19% have at least a bachelor's degree.

 The per capita income in Frazier Park in 2022 was $27,942, which is lower middle income relative to California and the nation.
 This equates to an annual income of $111,768 for a family of four.
 However, Frazier Park contains both very wealthy and poor people as well.
 Frazier Park also has one of the higher rates of people living in poverty in the nation, with 35.79% of its population below the federal poverty line.